CGI Security Documentation

 --with-minimum-gid=GID

-set the minimum gid or aux gid of user that can use cgiwrap - not enabled by default
+Set the minimum gid or auxiliary gid of user that can use CGIWrap.
+Not enabled by default.

 --with-logging-syslog=LABEL